-Currently the first known recorded appearance of this family occurred in 1839 as documented in the North Carolina, State Department of Archives and History, Records of the Moravians, Volume 5.
+Currently the first known identified appearance of this family in the United States occurred in 1839 as documented in the North Carolina, State Department of Archives and History, Records of the Moravians, Volume 5.
 In the recorded Elders' Conference Minutes of 1839 for January 9th:

 "Jan 9.
 Two 'outside' young men, Solomon Schaub and Wm.
 H. White, the latter's father at present employed in the cotton factory, wish to live in town and have the desire some day to unite with the congregation.
 They can find work with Wm.
 Leinbach in the shoemaker's trade.
 Agreed to."

 So, William and Andrew both were a part of the Moravian community prior to the marriage of William to Lisetta C. Beitel in 1843.
 They worked in the various businesses but it is interesting to note that, prior to the marriage of William to Lisetta, both were referred to as "outsiders".